Working together toward A World Without Abuse

 The estimated US population economic burden of child maltreatment based on 2015 investigated incident cases is $2 trillion, representing lifetime costs incurred annually.

 The Michigan Resilience Initiative is a campaign to make CSA rare and non-recurring.
 The initiative aims to change mindsets and build on core community values to take on the systemic conditions that give rise to CSA.
 The primary prevention campaign is grassroots, grounded in compassion and already at work in communities across Michigan.

 Connect_CX has been brought into this initiative to help with the planning, project management, visualization and implementation of the public will initiative.
 We began the process in 2018 by joining a team including TBCAC leadership, board members, community members and faculty, staff and contractors from Michigan State University.

 To date, we’ve been involved in:

-Writing and design of campaign awareness presentations;
+Writing, design and delivery of campaign awareness presentations;

 Presentations and workshops with TBCAC board and community members, including grant proposal presentations;

 Participation in the 2018 Child Abuse and Neglect Conference as part of a multidisciplinary research team gathering information from professionals in the field, and making them aware of our campaign to forge collaborations.

 Building out the Public Will Campaign website, including design, content development and coordination with multiple stakeholders to describe the history and future of the campaign.